mucommander/mucommander/readme.txt

 -----------------------

 New features:
-- Lock tab capability, .
+- Lock tab capability, which prevents closing/moving the tab or changing its location.
 - New quick list that presents open tabs in the current panel, mapped onto Alt+6 by default (ticket #450).

 Improvements:
 - Restore the state of all windows from previous run.
 - Add copying base names of files capability (ticket #462), contributed by Chen Rozenes.
-- User can set whether to always display tabs headers (even in case the panel contains single tab).
+- User can choose to always display tabs headers from preferences dialog (even when the panel contains single tab).
 - Add the application name to window title on all OSs except Mac OS X (ticket #501).
 - The locations that can be navigated by Back/Forward actions are now saved per-tab.
 - The recently visited locations list now includes the accessed locations on all tabs and windows.